linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 echo "##########################################################"
 {{</ file >}}

 Ansible playbooks are what makes Ansible powerful software.
 The syntax of the tasks is very similar to plain language and therefore, makes the playbook file human readable.
-For best practice, have the task names be descriptive and precise.
-By reviewing the names of the tasks in `myplaybook.yml`, you can see what each task is supposed to do and each task shows how it is done.
+As a best practice, ensure your task names are descriptive and precise.
+Review the names of the tasks in `myplaybook.yml`, to learn what each task is supposed to do accomplish.

 {{< file "myplaybook.yml" yaml >}}
 ---